 Not only does having an instantly recognizable design help reinforce your branding, but it will help with future updates of your multilingual website and reduce headaches when different languages create the need for UI or UX changes.

 Place your language switching drop-down in a prominent location on your homepage and every other page of your site.
 You’ll find multi language websites will have the language switcher in the header or footer of the page.

 Whatever option you decide to go with for your multilingual site, make sure it’s really easy to find.

 You’ll also want to make sure your language switching options are crystal clear.
 It’s best to refer to a new language in its native language.
 For example, use “Deutsch” instead of “German” and “日本語” instead of “Japanese.”

-Asana, for instance, uses a drop-down box with the names of the different languages available:
+Asana, for instance, uses a drop-down menu with the names of the different languages available:

-You want to make visitors to your multi language website to feel welcome, no matter what language they speak.
-Placing your language somewhere that is easy to find will help achieve that.
+You want to make visitors to your multi language website feel welcome, no matter what language they speak.
+Placing your language switcher somewhere that is easy to find will help achieve that.

 You’d think letting users choose their preferred language would be a no-brainer, but so many multi-language sites actually make it really difficult to choose a language.
 Instead, they force users to switch regions.

 Big brands are the worst offenders.
 You’ll often find many that force you to change the region of their multilingual site (i.e. switch from www.adobe.com to www.adobe.com/kr/) when you just want to change the default language.